 10 Winkworth to Oakhurst wonder walk, Winkworth Arboretum, Surrey

 In autumn, the steep hillside of Winkworth Arboretum turns gold, brown, red and bronze, and is beautifully reflected in the ripples of its lake.
-This moderate 2.5 mile walk weaves its way through woodland to spectacular views from the top of Hydon’s Ball and connects three unique National Trust properties.
+This moderate 2.5-mile autumn walk weaves its way through woodland to spectacular views from the top of Hydon’s Ball and connects three unique National Trust properties.

 Explore Winkworth Arboretum.